AbhiramGottimukkula/documentation/vpc.md

 * ->choose one public subnet and create a NAT gateway
 * ->go to private subnet and add route from 0.0.0.0/0 to natgateway-id

+# point to remember:

+* The first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use, and cannot be assigned to an instance.

+* Private Address Space

+    * The Internet Assigned Numbers Authority (IANA) has reserved the following three blocks of the IP address space for private internets:

+        * 10.0.0.0        -   10.255.255.255  (10/8 prefix)
+        * 172.16.0.0      -   172.31.255.255  (172.16/12 prefix)
+        * 192.168.0.0     -   192.168.255.255 (192.168/16 prefix)

+   * We will refer to the first block as "24-bit block", the second as "20-bit block", and to the third as "16-bit" block.
+Note that (in pre-CIDR notation) the first block is nothing but a single class A network number, while the second block is a set of 16 contiguous class B network numbers, and third block is a set of 256 contiguous class C network numbers.